microsoft/aifundamentalbootcamp/00-course-setup/SETUP.md

 AZURE_OPENAI_API_VERSION='2024-02-15-preview' # Default is set!
 AZURE_OPENAI_API_KEY='<API-KEY-STRING>'
 AZURE_OPENAI_ENDPOINT='https://<endpoint-url>.openai.azure.com/'
-AZURE_OPENAI_DEPLOYMENT='mygpt4turbo'
+AZURE_OPENAI_DEPLOYMENT='gpt-4 turbo-2024-04-09'
-AZURE_OPENAI_EMBEDDINGS_DEPLOYMENT='mytextembedding'
+AZURE_OPENAI_EMBEDDINGS_DEPLOYMENT='text-embedding-ada-002'
 ```

-**Don't forget to save the .env file when done**.
+**Don't forget to save the .env file when done BUT NEVER COMMIT THE CHANGES TO YOUR PUBLIC BRANCH!!!**.
 You can now exit the file and follow your instructor's instructions.

 ## Let's Get Started